What is social CRM?

 - Traffic.
-Social CRM measures traffic and Conversion rates from social media platforms.
-This enables a business to see how many customers visit sites and how those clicks convert into value.
+Social CRM measures traffic and conversion rates from social media platforms.
+This enables businesses to see how many customers visit sites and how those clicks convert into value.

 - Engagement.
-Social CRM enables you to measure not just clicks, but user engagement with the sites.
+Social CRM enables businesses to measure not just clicks, but user engagement with the sites.